saurabhkm/GNR652/README.md

 # GNR 652: Deep Learning Frameworks

-Welcome to this follow up page about the talk on Deep learning frameworks at GNR 652 course.
+Welcome to this follow up page about the session on Deep learning frameworks at GNR 652 course.

 To begin, let us narrow down from a high level of computer usage.
 There are three broad aspects one has to think about namely.

 - [Scale](https://github.com/saurabhkm/GNR652#scale)
 - [Hardware](https://github.com/saurabhkm/GNR652#hardware)
 - [Software](https://github.com/saurabhkm/GNR652#software)